darrylwest/simple-node-logger/README.md

     };

     var log = require('simple-node-logger').createRollingFileLogger( opts );

+or

+	// create a log manager
+    var manager = require('simple-node-logger').createLogManager();

+    manager.createConsoleAppender();

+    var log = manager.createLogger('MyClass');
+    // create other logs and appenders...

-The first use will simply log to the console.
-The second will log to the console and to the project.log file.
+The first use simply logs to the console.
+The second logs to the console and to the project.log file.
 The third logs to the file only.
 The forth creates a rolling file log system in the target log folder.
+The fifth creates a log manager to enable you to add various appenders with multiple levels and create logs for each module or class.

 ## Log Levels